Practitioners of acupuncture are known as acupuncturists. They use acupuncture to help prevent or treat a wide range of conditions.

 - a temporary worsening of your symptoms

-Complications are when problems occur during or after your treatment.
-Very rarely, there’s a risk of getting an infection in the area where a needle has been placed in your skin.
-Sterile needles should always be used to reduce the risk of infections.
+Very rarely, there’s a risk of getting an infection in the area where a needle has been inserted.
+Your acupuncturist should always use sterile needles to reduce the risk of infections.

-Yes, but only if your treatment has been performed by the NHS or by a qualified health professional who is registered with a statutory body.
+Yes, but only if your treatment has been performed by a qualified health professional working in the NHS, or is registered with a statutory body.
+These include the General Medical Council (GMC) for doctors and the Health and Care Professions Council (HCPC) for physiotherapists.
 This is because there is a risk of infections if acupuncture hasn't been carried out under approved conditions.

-If your acupuncturist is registered with a non-statutory body, such as the BAcC, you can’t donate blood for four months after your last acupuncture treatment.
+If your acupuncturist is registered with a non-statutory body, such as the British Acupuncture Council, you can’t donate blood for four months after your last acupuncture treatment.
 This is because these organisations aren’t supervised by the Council for Regulatory Excellence in Healthcare.
-If you had acupuncture between four and 12 months ago, you will need to have an additional blood test.
-This is done to check that you don't carry any risk of infection.

 How much does acupuncture cost?